survivejs/react-book/manuscript/07_implementing_dnd.md

 If you drag a note within a lane, you should see the behavior we expect.
 The target should be shown as blank.
 If you try moving the note to another lane and move it there, you will see this doesn't quite work.

 The problem is that our note component gets unmounted during this process.
 This makes it lose `isDragging` state.
-Fortunately we can override the default behavior by implementing a `isDragging` check of our own to fix the issue.
+Fortunately, we can override the default behavior by implementing a `isDragging` check of our own to fix the issue.
 Perform the following addition:

 **app/components/Note.jsx**